Tropical Storm Helene drenches southern US, leaves behind devastation in Florida

 Helene officially made landfall on Florida’s Big Bend as a Category 4 at around 11 p.m. on Thursday.

-Helene has since been downgraded to a tropical storm as it continues to move through Georgia.
+Helene has since been downgraded to a tropical depression as it continues to move through Kentucky.

 The impacts of the storm can be echoed through most of Florida, as storm surges, flooding, and high wind speeds have left the state weakened.

-In Southwest Florida, flooding has caused multiple roadways to be closed.
+In Southwest Florida, flooding caused multiple roadways to close.
+They are slowly reopening as the day moves on.

-According to The Weather Authority Chief Meteorologist Matt Devitt, “26 tornado warnings were issued locally in Southwest Florida.”
+According to The Weather Authority Chief Meteorologist Matt Devitt, “Twenty-six tornado warnings were issued locally in Southwest Florida.”

 Meanwhile, there is a new tropical disturbance in the area of the Caribbean that spawned the storms that ultimately became Hurricane Helene.